jordaninthewind/succulence-fis-project/Notes.md

 First Phase

 When a user logs in, they are presented with an index page that shows their gardens and an option to make a new garden.
-By clicking on the garden link, they will be shown details about the garden, including any plants that are present.
+By clicking on the garden link, they will be shown details about the garden, including any garden_plants that are present.
 There is also the ability to add a plant to a garden.

 ---